jkuri/ng2-cli/README.md

 ## info

-Prints the info of the current project. (not implemented yet)
+Prints the info of the current project.

 ```
 info